 – Source: Forbes

 I am not a criminal investigator and I cannot solve all of the mysteries surrounding Whitney’s death but the fact that her body was there for hours, while a pre-Grammy party was happening just below is a little off-putting.
-Why wasn’t it simply cancelled?
+Why wasn’t it simply canceled?
 Isn’t the presence of the dead body of a legendary singer in the same exact location as the party reason enough to cancel it?
 Was there some type of twisted thrill of partying right below Houston’s body?

 In another article, Roger Friedman noted the presence of a strange “Hollywood insider” lurking around Whitney Houston that was also around Michael Jackson during his “difficult periods”.
 Who is that guy?